Volume 30, Number 7,

 - David T. Kemp, PhD, FRS — International Award for Hearing

-More information can be found at: /about-us/academy-information/academy-honors-and-awards
+More information can be found on the Honors and Awards page.

 Volume 30, Number 7, July/August 2019

 The American Academy of Audiology Honors Committee: A Mechanism to Acknowledge Those in Audiology Who Have Gone Above and Beyond in Their Contribution to the Profession